Learning The Differences Between Superchargers and Turbos

 Instead of using the crankshaft and serpentine belt to drive the impeller, a turbo utilizes exhaust gases to power the impeller sucking fresh air into the engine.
 Unlike the supercharger, a turbo is a bit more confusing as to how it works.
 There is a lot more plumbing involved when it comes to adding a turbo to your Mustang, so be sure to do your research before biting the bullet.

-There are two sides to a turbocharger: the turbine and compressor side.
-Exhaust gases are used spin the turbine at a high rate of speed, upwards of 150,000 RPM.
+There are two sides to a turbocharger: The turbine and the compressor side.
+Exhaust gases are used to spin the turbine at a high rate of speed, upwards of 150,000 RPM.
 In turn, that turbine is connected to a shaft which spins the impeller on the other side of the turbo to suck in cool outside air.
 The impeller then compresses the air and forces it through an intercooler and ultimately into the engine.
-A wastegate is used on the exhaust side of the turbo to regulate the exhaust gases and a blow off valve is used to expel excess air after you take your foot off the gas pedal -- yes, that’s the whoosh sound!
+A wastegate is used on the exhaust side of the turbo to regulate the exhaust gases and a blow-off valve is used to expel excess air after you take your foot off the gas pedal -- yes, that’s the whoosh sound!

 One major issue with turbochargers is the infamous turbo lag.
 This is due to the fact turbos are powered by exhaust gases.
 When your engine RPMs are high as you row through the gears, your turbo has no problem pushing compressed air into the engine.
 However, when you go to shift gears and your RPMs drop, there is a lag in exhaust gases coming from the engine which results in a lag of compressed air coming off the turbo towards the motor.
 This is why turbos are best for mid-high portions of the powerband.